 By 1984, Van Zandt had left the E Street Band.
 The timing was dubious seeing as Springsteen was about to unleash Born In The USA and become a pop culture icon.

 Little Steven delved not only into his solo career, but into politics.
 The Voice of America album would have been a shock to anyone expecting more of the same.

 The Disciples of Soul lost their horn section, and the songs were much tougher.
 The opening title track was even something of a Ramones-esque punk song, whilst the likes of Solidarity and I Am a Patriot (a protest against blind nationalmism) delved into African and Caribbean sounds.

 Out Of The Darkness is probably the best song on the album.
 Despite the obviously cheesy 80s-ness of the production (and video, for that matter), the positive outlook of the lyrics and truly monster earworm of a chorus raises it above the rest.

 1985: Sun City (Artists United Against Apartheid)

 The mid-80s was something of a glory period for the all-star charity single.
 We can debate the ethics behind those involved as much as we want, but most of the songs don’t real stand up as songs.
 Surprisingly, this one does.

-Perhaps it is because it is a protest rather than a charity – a support for the cultural boycott of South Africa until the Apartheid regime is abolished.
+Perhaps it is because it is a protest rather than a charity – a support for the cultural boycott of South Africa until the Apartheid regime was abolished.